Before I had children I had a very clear image of the type of parent I would be.

 Tomato Sauce Battles

 Another one we’re having currently is over tomato sauce.
-Boy has discovered the joy of the tangy, sweet/sour condiment from the Heinz Gods, and I agree that some foods must have sauce.
-A pie, fish and chips, hell, even Shepard’s pie, but not everything to cross the dinner table needs to be doused.
+The boy has discovered the joy of the tangy, sweet/sour condiment from the Heinz Gods, and I agree that some foods must have sauce.
+A pie, fish and chips, hell, even Shepherd’s pie, but not everything to cross the dinner table needs to be doused.

 Broccoli, for instance, does not need sauce.